 Frankfurt am Main, DE

-Translucent cast glass walls allow daylight to permeate into the centralized service spine that houses the technical infrastructure and kitchen.
-A folded steel plate staircase, fabricated by the client, connects the two levels.
-A compact plan allocates the offices to the exterior, providing views of the neighbouring woodland area.
-Sun glare is subtlety managed through the use of semi transparent screens.
+Spatially, a compact plan allocates the offices to the exterior, providing views of the neighbouring woodland area.
+Sun glare is subtlety managed with semi transparent screens.

 The roof sign, a reference to typical American industrial architecture, is visible from the highway close-by and serves to locate the building in its surroundings.